Knee replacement involves replacing a knee joint that has been damaged or worn away, usually by arthritis or injury.

 What are the alternatives?

-Surgery is usually recommended only if non-surgical treatments, such as physiotherapy and exercise, taking medicines or using physical aids like a walking stick, no longer help to reduce pain or improve mobility.
+Surgery is usually recommended only if non-surgical treatments, such as viscosupplementation injections, physiotherapy no longer help to reduce pain or improve mobility.

-Alternative surgical procedures include arthroscopy (if the arthritis isn’t too severe) or osteotomy (where the leg bones are cut and re-set).
+Alternative surgical procedures include arthroscopy (if the arthritis isn’t too severe).
 You may have already had these procedures before your knee replacement.

-Your surgeon will explain your options to you.
+Your surgeon will explain the options to you.